National Parks Waive Entrance Fees for Veterans Day Weekend

-The Veterans Day weekend is the last of the National Park Service entrance fee free days for 2012.
-More information is available at http://www.nps.gov/findapark/feefreeparks.htm.
+The Veterans Day weekend is the last of the National Park Service free entrance opportunities for 2012.